hpcsc/Sharpenter.BootstrapperLoader/README.md

 When this method is called, it will look for methods with specified name in `Bootstrapper` classes in sub-projects and invoke those, passing in provided parameter.
 Most of the time, this method should be used to trigger IoC registration in sub-projects, passing in IoC container from root project as parameter.
 Although with its general signature, it can be used for other purpose.

-- `TriggerConfigure(IServiceLocator serviceLocator = null)`
+- `TriggerConfigure(Func<Type, object> serviceLocator = null)`

 This method is triggered when it's the right time to do any non-IoC configuration/initialization (.e.g.
 AutoMapper setting up).
-It can be called with or without `IServiceLocator` (an interface in `CommonServiceLocator` library)
+It can be called with or without `serviceLocator` parameter

-This method takes `IServiceLocator` as its parameter to allow `Configure` method in `Bootstrapper` classes to take in any number of dependencies (as long as those dependencies are registered with IoC container).
+This method takes `Func<Type, object>` as its parameter to allow `Configure` method in `Bootstrapper` classes to take in any number of dependencies (as long as those dependencies can be resolved using serviceLocator func).
 It works in the same way with `Startup.Configure` in ASP.NET Core

-`IServiceLocator` is used here to ensure this library is not dependent on any specific IoC container.
-The downside is that your project will need to use an adapter library that implements `CommonServiceLocator` for your DI framework (.e.g. for `Autofac`, it's `Autofac.Extras.CommonServiceLocator`) for this triggering
+`Func<Type, object>` is used here to ensure this library is not dependent on any specific IoC container.
+Most IoC container should support a method with this signature (.e.g. in `Autofac`, it's `Resolve()` method)

-When it's called without `IServiceLocator` parameter, it will look for only `Configure()` method (without any parameter) in Bootstrapper classes
+When it's called without `serviceLocator` parameter, it will look for only `Configure()` method (without any parameter) in Bootstrapper classes